ldn-softdev/jtc/Walk-path tutorial.md

 _NOTE_: the other subtle but a crucial difference is that a _non-recursive_ search_ could be applied only on _JSON iterables_ (i.e. _arrays_ and _objects_) and it will fail on any other (atomic) types.
-While a _recursive search_ could be applied onto _any_ JSON types (even atomic).
+While a _recursive search_ could be applied onto _any_ JSON type (even atomic).

-The recursive search always begins from checking from the currently selected (walked) entry, that's why it's possible to apply it even onto atomic types and match those:
+The recursive search always begins from checking the currently selected (walked) entry, that's why it's possible to apply it even onto atomic types and match those:
 ```bash
 bash $ <<<$JSS jtc -w'[0]<one>'